Jakobeha/treescript/README.md

 (evaluates to 2).

-### Language Specification
+### Language Plugin

-A language specification describes how to parse, print, and analyze a single language.
+A language plugin describes how to parse, print, and analyze a single language.
 It consists of:

-- AST Specification
+- Language Specification
 - Language Parser
 - Language Printer

-### AST Specification
+### Language Specification

-The AST specification defines every type of node in the AST.
+The language specification defines the language's file extension, and every type of node in the AST.
 Each node has a name and number of children.
 The name must consist of only uppercase letters, lowercase letters, and numbers, and it should be CamelCase.

 ---